FoalTS/foal/docs/authentication-and-access-control/session-tokens.md

 A session usually begins when the user logs in and ends after a period of inactivity or when the user logs out.
 By inactivity, we mean that the server no longer receives requests from the authenticated user for a certain period of time.

+TODO: mention the need of a "@UserRequired" if we support anonymous sessions in the application.

 ## Get Started

 > warning: version 2 -> add the migrations